Ipstenu/ui-labs/readme.txt

 == Changelog ==

+= 2.2.3 (2016-04-19) =
+* Fixed: Add leading/trailing spaces to classes to prevent them from being attached to other classes. ( [Props @jtsternberg](https://wordpress.org/support/topic/admin-body-class-is-missing-leading-space-breaking-other-plugins-styling?) )

 = 2.2.2 (2016-01-04) =
 * Changed: Bail earlier if the slug comes up null because that means the plugin is doing something derpy.